 Lana Schwebel, Assistant Professor of Religion and Literature.
-Professor Schwebel comes to Yale from Vassar College, where she has been visiting Assistant Professor of English since 2000.
-Primarily a medievalist, she explores the ways in which poets understood the sale of indulgences in fourteenth-century England; she is particularly interested in the use of poetic language to articulate penitential thought and doctrine.
-She is currently working on an article on Piers Plowman.
-A.B., Barnard College, Columbia University; M.A., Ph.D., University of Pennsylvania.
+Professor Schwebel previously taught at Vassar College, where she was visiting assistant professor of English.
+Primarily a medievalist, her dissertation explored the ways in which poets understood the sale of indulgences in fourteenth-century England; she is particularly interested in the use of poetic language to articulate penitential thought and doctrine.
+She is currently at work on a book about ghosts and earthly intercession in the later Middle Ages.
+A.B., Barnard College; M.A., Ph.D., University of Pennsylvania.